NickVeld/frankmocap-docker/README.md

 If you have not run `sh scripts/install_frankmocap.sh` but intend to do it in the docker, see the subsection "Troubleshooting" below in order to get details regarding it.

+The image is based on `pytorch/pytorch:1.6.0-cuda10.1-cudnn7-runtime` which, in turn, is based on `nvidia/cuda:10.1-cudnn7-devel-ubuntu18.04` .
+Thus, refer to their documentation in order to enable GPU in the container and learn other advanced options.

 ### Troubleshooting

 * After the run I see "The setup routine is needed, but the setup script is not located..."